Explore Georgia Tours

 Days 5-8: Mestia to Ushguli 4-day trek through Svaneti highlands, staying in village guesthouses.

-Days 9-10: Return via Kutaisi — Martvili Canyon, Okatse Canyon walkway.
+Days 9-10: Return via Kutaisi for Martvili Canyon and the Okatse Canyon walkway.
 Final evening Tbilisi, departure.

 Best Time for Adventure Activities in Georgia